9yiyi9/Superconductive-low-coded-ML/README.md

 - Word2vec: given a set of texts that contains lists of words, calculates the average feature vector (maximum = 100) and turn them into new features.

 **[Feature Engineering & Selection]:**

 User should follow the instructions on web and input values accordingly.
-After each method is applied, a new header for the dataset will be generated for user to review.
+After each method is applied, a new header for the dataset or visualization graph will be generated for user to review.
 Ignore the warinings on web if there is any.

-- Best features:  Displays 20 top features based on chi2 best score
+- Best features:  Displays 20 top features based on chi2 best score.
+Automatically visualize correlations and covariance between these top 20 features using heat map.

 - Plot Distribution: Displays distribution of a feature to aid user choosing a value for remove outliers